🔥POW-20 Protocol

 BTC_ADDRESS - The BTC ordinal address that the inscription is inscribed to (to prevent mempool sniping)

-START_BLOCK_HEADER - The future block header/hash of the startBlock
+START_BLOCK_HEADER - The future block header/hash of the

-specified in the deploy inscription (to prevent pre-mines)
+specified in the deploy inscription (to prevent pre-mines)NONCE - A random nonce

 Is the address the same address found in the inscription?
-Must be true
+Must be

-Does the solution contain the correct START_BLOCK_HEADER
+Does the solution contain the correct

-header for the startBlock
+header for thestartBlock

 found in the deploy inscription?
-Must be true
+Must betrue

-Does the double sha256 hash of the solution meet the difficulty
+Does the double sha256 hash of the solution meet the

 found in the deploy inscription?
-Must be true
+Must betrue

 Has the solution been seen before?
-Must be false
+Must be

 Valid Deploy: